kietn20/helpmate/README.md

-# Helpmate: A RAG-Powered Autonomous Support Agent
+# Helpmate: A RAG-Powered Autonomous Support AI Agent

 Helpmate is an end-to-end, containerized AI agent that provides intelligent, context-aware support in Discord.
 It leverages a Retrieval-Augmented Generation (RAG) pipeline to answer user questions based on a custom knowledge base, ensuring accurate, relevant, and trustworthy responses without human intervention.